 A reasonable diversification of energy sources results in a more sustainable energy model of the economy.

-Currently Belarus’ primary energy source is natural gas, which accounts for 63% of its energy supply (see Figure 2).
+Currently, Belarus’ primary energy source is natural gas, which accounts for 63% of its energy supply (see Figure 2).
 Natural gas is primarily used for heat production (55% of the total natural gas supply) and electricity production (20%).
-Over 80% of Belarusian centralized heating stations use natural gas and nearly 95% of electric energy in the country is produced with natural gas as primary fuel.
+Over 80% of Belarusian centralized heating stations use natural gas and nearly 95% of electric energy in the country is produced with natural gas as a primary fuel.